adbar/trafilatura/docs/index.rst

 -  [-] Metadata integration
 -  [-] Language detection on the extracted content
 -  [ ] Preservation of in-line text formatting (bold, italic, etc.)
--  [ ] Override option for justext
+-  [ ] Configuration and extraction parameters

 Installation
 ------------

-*trafilatura* is a package compatible with Python 3.5 upwards which is currently tested on Linux and macOS and to some extent on Windows.
-It is available on the package repository `PyPI <https://pypi.org/>`_:
+This Python package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards.
+It is available on the package repository `PyPI <https://pypi.org/>`_ and can notably be installed with ``pip`` or ``pipenv``:

 .. code-block:: bash